Infliximab-abda (By injection)

 RenflexisThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to infliximab products or murine (mouse) proteins.
+You should not receive it if you had an allergic reaction to infliximab products or murine (mouse) proteins, or if you have moderate to severe heart failure.

 How to Use This Medicine: